raunaqarora/ToDo-list-RESTful-web-service/README.md

 -Use PostgreSQL branch for a SQL based-implementation.

 Usage information for both the branches is different, refer to routes.js file to see different calls.

+All new features and developments are initially in development branch